 The corruption of the system has progressed beyond the merely palpable.
 It has bent to the point where conflicting opinions are actively suppressed and misrepresentation of observed data has literally become commonplace amongst the most famous but only where it promotes the cause.
 The computer climate models which started with the best intentions, have fallen wildly short of expectations, or rather observed warming has fallen well short of the models, yet our vaunted, world-powerful climate scientists have become unwilling to admit even that painfully obvious discrepancy.

-The sheer size of the thing should be enough to give pause, yet growth is the continued agenda, and nothing, including reality, will get in the way of this steamroller’s industrial goals.
+Then there are those who have the gall to write against this powerful climate industry.
+Because that is what climate science is.
+A smog-belching, economy-sucking, rule-making, profit-taking industry.The sheer size of the thing should be enough to give pause, yet growth is the continued agenda, and nothing, including reality, will get in the way of this steamroller’s industrial goals.
 Imagine the money to fly these people in, to pay the hotels, food, hall rental, the fuel, annual salaries, education, phone bills.
 Worse, these people make no product.
 No net output of value comes from this group of near-universally overpriced individuals.
 No output which can be trusted, believed or even parsed by a normal human is generated from the science or government organizations you see in that picture.
 That statement is generally true, no matter which argument they are making.
 It is too corrupted with nonsense and unrelated agendas, and it is therefore very, very expensive, not because of the plane tickets, but because of the rules they demand from their subjects.
 Rules as a genuflection to their beliefs, not their science, but a mash of pro-governmental and anti-industrial climate goals.

 Because at the root, taxation is their food, nutrients, power, and hope for the future of their industry.
 The best colleges, the most influence, the best jobs.
 They need your fear to get your taxes, and whether the root-level minions know it, or admit to it, the leaders are certainly very clear on this.